drboothtj/dotplotter/README.md

 ## Installation
 The easiest way to install dotplotter is though the python package index.

-´pip install dotplotter´
+`pip install dotplotter`

 This will fetch and install the latest version from: LINK

 You can also install by cloning this repository.

-´dotplotter´ only requires ´matplotlib´ and this should be installed automatically.
+`dotplotter` only requires `matplotlib` and this should be installed automatically.

 ## Usage
 ### Basic Usage
-You can use ´dotplotter´ in two ways: using stdin, or reading a .tsv file.
+You can use `dotplotter` in two ways: using stdin, or reading a .tsv file.

-Example data can be found in this repository ´./example_data´.
+Example data can be found in this repository `./example_data`.

 **Important:** Regardless of method, make sure your results are in blast outfmt 6.
-This is specified in the search with ´-outfmt 6´
+This is specified in the search with `-outfmt 6`

 #### stdin method
-You can pipe your ´blastn´ results straight into ´dotplotter´:
+You can pipe your `blastn` results straight into `dotplotter`:

-´blastn -query streptomyces_coelicolor.fna -subject streptomyces_albus.fna -outfmt 6 | dotplotter´
+`blastn -query streptomyces_coelicolor.fna -subject streptomyces_albus.fna -outfmt 6 | dotplotter`

 #### .tsv method
-You can also read your results in from a previously generated .tsv file (e.g. ´blastn -query streptomyces_coelicolor.fna -subject streptomyces_albus.fna -outfmt 6 > blastn.tsv´)
+You can also read your results in from a previously generated .tsv file (e.g. `blastn -query streptomyces_coelicolor.fna -subject streptomyces_albus.fna -outfmt 6 > blastn.tsv`)

-´dotplotter -i blastn.tsv´
+`dotplotter -i blastn.tsv`

 ### Highlighting
 You can also highlight regions of interest.